evilsocket/pwnagotchi/README.md

 ## Why

 For hackers to learn reinforcement learning, WiFi networking and have an excuse to take a walk more often.
+And **it's cute as f---**.

 ## Documentation